Do I need a boating license to rent a boat in Texas?

 How to Get Your Texas Boater Education Certificate

 You can complete the course online at your own pace.
-It usually takes 3 hours and covers everything from boating laws and navigation rules to emergency preparedness and environmental safety.
+It typically takes 3 hours and covers topics ranging from boating laws and navigation rules to emergency preparedness and environmental safety.

 At Recademics, we offer a Texas Parks and Wildlife-approved Boater Education Course that’s engaging with lots of video, mobile-friendly, and built to help you succeed.